John Cena and Nikki Bella Break Up: Relive Their Unforgettable Love Story

 The Total Divas stars have developed a large fan base with their love story that featured a proposal during WrestleMania 33.
 And it's hard to pick just one of the couple's Instagrams that perfectly showcased their love for one another.

-Ultimately, we decided to look back on their unforgettable romance both in and out of the boxing ring in our gallery below.
+Ultimately, we decided to look back on their unforgettable romance both in and out of the wrestling ring in our gallery below.